gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 Step 3: Extend the capabilities of the installation script to replace the installation scripts used for node joining, teleport auto discovery, and any other installation scripts currently available.

 Step 4: After reducing cardinality, it should be more manageable to implement more extensive testing for the single installation script.
 There should be automated testing in place to verify installation and updates.
 Teleport supports the 3 latest major versions.
 So tests should be run against all the supported major versions.

+### Serve Install Script from Proxy
+Currently, Teleport serves a static install script at https://goteleport.com/static/install.sh.
+The script supports installation for OSS, Enterprise, and Cloud.
+However, the script requires the user to provide the desired version and the Teleport edition.
+Having to figuring out which is the right version and edition of Teleport unnecessarily complicates the installation step for users.

+To simplify this step, the Teleport proxy should now serve the install script with the version and edition preconfigured to be compatible with the users Teleport cluster.
+The user would no longer need to provide the Teleport version and edition to run the script, and this should help simplify the installation process and documentation.

 ### Give ownership of the teleport-agent to the teleport-agent-updater
 The teleport/teleport-kube-agent Helm chart with the updater enabled is not currently compatible with ArgoCD.